$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: LOWER BOUNDS

-\section{Lower Bounds}
+Hence, for arbitrary monotone reward functions, the prediction policy asymptotically achieves a $\nicefrac{k}{N}$ fraction of the maximum possible cumulative reward.

+\section{LOWER BOUNDS}

-In this section, we consider regret lower bounds for different variants of the $k$-\texttt{experts} problem as given in Table \ref{k-experts-variants}.
-Consider the setting where the adversary chooses binary rewards with exactly one non-zero reward per round.
-In this setting, \citet{sigmetrics20} established the following regret lower bound for the \texttt{Sum-reward} variant of the \texttt{$k$-experts} problem: \begin{theorem}[Regret Lower bound for \texttt{Sum-reward}] For any online policy with $\frac{N}{k} \geq 2$, we have
+In this section, we lower bound the achievable regret for different variants of the $k$-\texttt{experts} problem.
+To begin with, consider the setting where the adversary chooses binary rewards with exactly one non-zero reward per round.
+In this setting, \citet{sigmetrics20} established the following regret lower bound for the \texttt{Sum-reward} variant of the \texttt{$k$-experts} problem: \begin{theorem}[Regret Lower bound for \texttt{Sum-reward}] For any online policy with $\frac{N}{k} \geq 2$ and $T \geq 1$, we have

-\end{theorem} Note that with the above rewards structure, the \texttt{Sum-reward}, the \texttt{Max-reward}, and the \texttt{Pairwise-reward} (where the same file is requested twice in each round) variants of the $k$-\texttt{experts} problem become identical.
+\end{theorem} Note that with the above rewards structure, the \texttt{Sum-reward}, the \texttt{Max-reward}, and the \texttt{Pairwise-reward} variants of the $k$-\texttt{experts} problem become identical.
 Hence, Theorem \ref{sum-rew-lb} also yields a lower bound to all of the above variants of the $k$-\texttt{experts} problem.
-However, from the standard \texttt{Hedge} achievability bound applied to the meta-experts, it can be immediately seen that the upper and lower regret bounds differ by a logarithmic factor.
-Our main result in this section is the following tight regret lower bound for the \texttt{Max-Reward} variant of the \texttt{$k$-experts} problem, that gets rid of the above logarithmic gap. \begin{theorem}[Regret Lower Bound for \texttt{Max-reward}] For any online policy with $T \geq 16k \ln(\frac{N}{k})$ and $\frac{N}{k} \geq 7,$ we have
+However, from the standard \texttt{Hedge} achievability bound applied to the meta-experts (Eqn.\ \eqref{small-loss}), it can be readily observed that the upper and lower regret bounds differ by a logarithmic factor.
+Our main result in this section is the following tight regret lower bound for the \texttt{Max-Reward} variant of the \texttt{$k$-experts} problem, that removes the above logarithmic gap. \begin{theorem}[Regret Lower Bound for \texttt{Max-reward}] For any online policy with $T \geq 16k \ln(\frac{N}{k})$ and $\frac{N}{k} \geq 7,$ we have

-\end{theorem} A distinguishing feature of the above regret lower bound, compared to the standard lower bounds \citep{cesa2006prediction} is its non-asymptotic nature.
+\end{theorem} Compared to the standard lower bounds \citep{cesa2006prediction}, a distinguishing feature of the above regret lower bound is its non-asymptotic nature.